MS Galaxy: Stockholm–Turku service

 Following the Baltic Princess replacing Galaxy on the Tallinn–Helsinki route, Galaxy replaced Silja Festival on the Stockholm–Turku route on 23 July 2008.
 Coinciding with the route change, Galaxy was re-registered to Sweden.
 The ships external livery, as well as her name, was left unchanged, despite an earlier statement made by Tallink that she would be re-painted in Silja livery.
 A "Silja Line" hull text did replace the "Tallink Cruise" text on her sides, but her Tallink funnel logo was left unaltered.
 Before beginning service, Galaxy was docked at Naantali for three days.

 Refugee Housing Charter

-Starting in September 2022, the Galaxy is being used as refugee housing in The Netherlands until at least March 2023.
+Starting in September 2022, the Galaxy is still being used as refugee housing in The Netherlands.